drummonds/go_labels/README.md

 # go_labels
-Software for genearating PDF label sheets using GO.
+Software for generating PDF label sheets using GO.
 More for fun